EBZebra/docs/edge/source/guide/configreference.md

 	<ZoomInKey value="0x70"/>

 ### ZoomOutKey
 Controls zoom-OUT behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
 This setting will not be applied if the parameter is missing or left blank or contains an invalid key code.
-Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs.
-Applies to WM/CE with IE or Zebra Webkit only.
+Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
 Other requirements are detailed in the Remarks section at the bottom of this guide.
 [Read more](../guide/configreference?Remarks).

 **Possible Values**